snowdriftcoop/snowdrift/README.md

 After the server starts, it may print a bunch of text about creating tables, and it will then sit ready, waiting for connections.

-Access the server by directing your web browser to localhost:3000
+For either build approach, access the server by directing your web browser to localhost:3000

 Using the live test site